dinomauron/React-Ts-Carousel/README.md

 # React-Ts-Carousel
-A React+Typescript carousel in more or less 100 lines of code
+A mono slide per view React+Typescript (+ Tailwind) carousel in more or less 100 lines of code.

+It's responsive!
+Has pagination!
+Has touch support!

 Demo: https://react-ts-carousel.vercel.app/